Lisa Robin Kelly: Problems with alcohol and drugs

 Kelly began to have serious problems with alcohol and drug abuse sometime in 2001.
 Because of this, her appearances on That '70s Show became less and less frequent, due to her lack of availability to perform.
-She was ultimately fired at the end of fifth season.
+She was ultimately fired at the end of the fifth season.
 Kelly was replaced by Christina Moore in the same role, and without further explanation, so as not to affect the continuity of the series.

 In an interview with ABC News, Kelly admitted that "with That '70s Show I was guilty of a drinking problem, and I ran".
 Kelly attributed her abuse of alcohol to trauma following a miscarriage.

 Likewise, her contracts to act in films and series practically disappeared until her death in 2013.
 Her last appearance was in the short TV drama SUX2BME, released in 2012 by Outpost Studios.

 Legal issues

 In August 2010, Kelly was arrested in North Carolina on a charge of driving while impaired.
 In November 2010, she pleaded guilty and was fined and sentenced to 12 months of unsupervised probation.

-On March 31, 2012, Kelly was arrested in a felony charge of corporal injury upon a spouse and was released on $10,000 bail.
+On March 31, 2012, Kelly was arrested on a felony charge of corporal injury upon a spouse and was released on $10,000 bail.
 The charge was based on a complaint filed by her ex-boyfriend, John Michas.
 She later made public statements saying that she was the one who had been assaulted and denied Michas' claim that she assaulted him.
 The Los Angeles County District Attorney declined to file charges.

 In November 2012, police in Mooresville, North Carolina, arrested the 42-year-old Kelly and her 61-year-old husband, Robert Joseph Gilliam, after responding to a disturbance at their home.
 Both were charged with assault and released on bond.
 She later filed for divorce and a restraining order against Gilliam.

 On June 23, 2013, Kelly was arrested for a suspected DUI when law enforcement responded to a call about a parked car blocking a lane of traffic on the I-5 freeway.
 She subsequently failed field sobriety testing.